Regularized Step Directions in Nonlinear Conjugate Gradient Methods: Conclusion

 \section{Conclusion}

-Our goal in this paper was to incorporate cubic regularization selectively into a CGM framework so that the resulting approach would \begin{itemize} \item require fewer iteration counts in computational experiments than its non-regularized version, \item exhibit global convergence with fewer assumptions than its non-regularized version, \item require the same order of computational burden per iteration as its non-regularized version, and \item demonstrate faster overall runtime in computational experiments than its non-regularized version. \end{itemize} Our global convergence results in Section 3 and our numerical results in Section 4 showed that we were able to attain this goal fully.
+Our goal in this paper was to incorporate cubic regularization selectively into a CGM framework so that the resulting approach would \begin{itemize} \item require fewer iterations in computational experiments than its non-regularized version, \item exhibit global convergence with fewer assumptions than its non-regularized version, \item require the same order of computational burden per iteration as its non-regularized version, and \item demonstrate faster overall runtime in computational experiments than its non-regularized version. \end{itemize} Our global convergence results in Section 3 and our numerical results in Section 4 showed that we were able to attain this goal fully.

 We have some additional tasks to explore in future work.
 In our current implementation, we find the optimal $\alpha$.
 However, we wish to explore how these results may be affected with a fixed step size.
-In addition, we also hope to apply our algorithm to real life datasets.
-We had used a few datasets from the UCI machine learning repository (\cite{Dua:2019}), but out of the several we chose, only two invoked cubic regularization.
-We hope to explore this in more detail and find additional applications for our algorithm.
-Finally, we plan to extend our work to incorporate subgradients so that we can solve nondifferentiable problems.
+In addition, we hope to extend our work to incorporate subgradients so that we can solve nondifferentiable problems.
+Finally, we plan to apply CGM towards solving machine learning problems.
+Our framework is related to a common neural network solver, Scaled Conjugate Gradient \cite{moller1993scaled}.
+Thus, our work in machine learning will include implementing Hybrid Cubic Regularization of CGM as a solver for neural networks.